Carroll says NFL wishes ‘they would have called pass interference’ on key play against 49ers

 CARSON DOESN’T NEED SURGERY, PENNY WILL NEED A WHILE TO RECOVER

-Carroll said Chris Carson will not need surgery on his hip and should be ready when training camp begins in 2020.
+Carroll said Chris Carson will not need surgery on his fractured hip and should be ready when training camp begins in 2020.

 But the status of Rashaad Penny is less clear.

-Carson suffered a hip injury against Arizona and was placed on injured reserve last week.
+Carson suffered the hip injury against Arizona and was placed on injured reserve last week.

 “The recovery will be as quickly as possible and he was really of a good attitude about that and he’s a great worker so we won’t have any problems expecting him to come back,’’ Carroll said.